 There have been no reported effects when using Finacea gel in conjunction with other medications and it is ok to use alongside other oral treatments.
 If in doubt, check with your doctor or pharmacist before using other creams for rosacea or acne alongside it.

 It is recommended by the manufacturer to avoid using alcoholic cleansers, tinctures, astringents, abrasives and peeling agents alongside it.

 If you are pregnant or breastfeeding, inform your doctor before you start using Finacea gel.

-Whether or not Finacea is safe for use during pregnancy is not known, but only low levels of it are actually absorbed through the skin.
+Whether or not topical Finacea is safe for use during pregnancy is not known, but only low levels of it are actually absorbed through the skin.
 For this reason, it should only be used during pregnancy if your doctor thinks it necessary.